 I’m constantly working at polishing my skills, trying different formats and formulas, looking to stories present and past for techniques and styles to work into my own written voice.
 Finding that perfect word that clicks a sentence shut with the razor-lock snap of a samurai’s kanana is a joy in itself.
 And nothing is better than discovering an author of greater skills and imagination – in life, one is a perpetual student, and a student always seeks his next master.

 I have yet to read Harry Potter.

-Professionally (a stretch) I am an administrator for a software team under Fedex’s Services Group.
+Professionally (a stretch) I was an administrator for a software team under Fedex’s Services Group but have, happily, retired.